joanasesinando/gerador-horarios-ist/README.md

 A schedule generator for [IST](https://tecnico.ulisboa.pt/en/ )'s students to plan their student schedule for the upcoming semester.

-*This application makes use of the IST [API](https://fenixedu.org/dev/api/ ) to get information about academic terms, degrees, courses and respective timetables.*
+*This application makes use of the [FenixEdu API](https://fenixedu.org/dev/api/ ) to get information about academic terms, degrees, courses and respective timetables.*

 <p align="center">
   <img alt='logo' src='./src/assets/readme/logo.png'>